flatironinstitute/finufft/README.md

 This is a work from Melody Shih's internship at Flatiron Institute, advised by CCM project leader Alex Barnett.

 ## Installation

+Note for most Python users, you may skip to the [Python Package](#Python-Package) section first, and consider installing from source if that solution is not adequate for your needs.

  - Get this code -
  ```git clone https://github.com/flatironinstitute/cufinufft.git```
  - Review the `makefile`. - If you need to customize build settings, create and edit a `make.inc`.
 Example: